 Professional Scrum Master and Professional Product Owner

 Scrum.Org takes a slightly different approach to their certifications (and one that I personally prefer).
 It is recommended that you take a course to learn the content necessary to pass the test, but it’s not required.
-Many courses include the cost of the test in the course that you take.
+Many courses include the cost of the first attempt at the test in the course that you take.
 I was able to take a scrum master course by a qualified scrum trainer at my work, and the test cost was included.
 The nice part was, at least for us, if you took the test within 10 days of completing the course, and fail, you can take the test again, for free.
 Otherwise, you’ll have to pay for the test yourself.

 Many in the scrum community feel that the Scrum.Org certifications are superior to the ScrumAlliance.Org certifications.
 For one, the certification tests are much more rigorous, and thus fewer “certificate collectors” and “resume stuffers” pass through.
 For another, once you pass the test and get the certification, you are certified for life.
 As a bonus, you don’t have to take a course before you take the test.
 It’s a good idea, but if you feel you can pass without the course (because you know your scrum), then off you go!
 This is good for the certificate holder, as you don’t have to constantly be earning units to renew (I currently have to track Professional Development Units (PDUs) for my PMP and Scrum Education Units (SEUs) for my CSM).
 Once you have a certification from Scrum.Org, it’s yours for life.
 And they mean something, as they’re hard to get.

 To study for the Professional Scrum Master I test, I took the course offered by my work.
 I then took the short practice exams offered at Scrum.Org.
 Once I consistently got 100% on those (they’re only 20 questions), then I went on to a harder practice exam from a different source.
 This test was 80 questions in an hour, and I was able work at those until I passed.
 Then, I took the certification test with the confidence from those practice tests, and was able to pass.
-I did the same thing for both my Professional Scrum Master I test, and my Professional Scrum Product Owner I test.
+I did the same thing for both my Professional Scrum Master I test, and my Professional Scrum Product Owner I test, and I passed both.

 PSM I Practice Tests